apache/www-site/content/security/committers.md

 ### Report

-1. The person discovering the issue, the _reporter_, reports the vulnerability privately to `security@project.apache.org` or to `security@apache.org`.
+1. The person discovering the issue, the _reporter_, identifies the mailing list to report to.
+If the project the issue relates to has a security@*[project]*.apache.org mailing list listed on [security projects list](https://security.apache.org/projects/), use that mailing list.
+Otherwise, use `security@apache.org`.

-2. The Security team ignores any message to this inbox that does not relate to reporting or managing an undisclosed security vulnerability in Apache software.
+2. Note that the Security teams will ignore all messages that do not relate to reporting or managing an undisclosed security vulnerability in Apache software.

 3. If the report comes to `security@apache.org`, the security team forwards